 If you were not in charge of your vehicle when the offence took place, you’re required to transfer the offence to the person responsible.

-When the fine is paid Revenue NSW notifies Roads and Maritime Services to apply the appropriate number of demerit points to the person named on the penalty notice.
+When the fine is paid Revenue NSW notifies Transport for NSW to apply the appropriate number of demerit points to the person named on the penalty notice.

 During the process, we follow strict privacy regulations to keep personal information secure.